This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Challenges of Part-Prototype Models

-The quality of prototypes has two aspects: \texorpdfstring{Semantics}{Semantics}, i.e., whether a prototype is relevant to the task and understandable by humans, and \texorpdfstring{Similarity}{Similarity}, i.e., whether the mapping from the image part to the prototype makes sense to humans.
+The quality of prototypes has two aspects: \textit{Semantics}, i.e., whether a prototype is relevant to the task and understandable by humans, and \textit{Similarity}, i.e., whether the mapping from the image part to the prototype makes sense to humans.

-\paragraph{\texorpdfstring{Semantics}{Semantics}.} The interpretability of \ppms relies largely on the quality of the prototypes, currently hindered by the following semantic challenges:
+\paragraph{\texorpdfstring{\markpb Semantics}{Semantics}.} The interpretability of \ppms relies largely on the quality of the prototypes, currently hindered by the following semantic challenges:

-\textbf{Prototype Interpretability:} \ppms classify an input image by comparing patches of the image to learned prototypes (see Prototype Matching in Figure \ref{fig:overview}).
+\paragraph{Prototype Interpretability.} \ppms classify an input image by comparing patches of the image to learned prototypes (see Prototype Matching in Figure \ref{fig:overview}).
 This matching does not specify what the model looks at (shape, color, texture) to assess similarity~\citep{Nauta_2021_NeuralPrototypeTrees}.
-One approach to this problem is representing a prototype as multiple images parts (patches) instead of one~\citep{Ma_2023_ThisLooksThose}.
+One approach to this problem is representing a prototype as multiple image parts (patches) instead of one~\citep{Ma_2023_ThisLooksThose} as shown in Figure~\ref{fig:semantic_alignment}.
 While insightful, this approach still relies on the user's own cognitive skills to infer which concept is being compared.
 Similarly, PIP-Net~\citep{Nauta_2023_PIPNetPatchBasedIntuitive} learns prototypes that represent semantically meaningful concepts and align with human intuition, but explicit semantics remain missing.
+In recent work, LucidPPN~\citep{Pach_2024_LucidPPNUnambiguousPrototypical} introduces color as semantic explanation to the model's input image-prototypes matching.
+While some semantic clarity is introduced, other relevant features such as shape and texture remain overlooked.